-There are currently two protocols available that describe a standardised approach to the development of Complex and Targeted energy efficiency projects in industrial facilities.
-Selecting the most applicable protocol for use with development of an industrial energy efficiency project represents a key first step in the process.
+There are currently two protocols available that describe a standardised approach to the development of Complex and Targeted energy efficiency projects in industrial facilities and district energy network upgrades.
+Selecting the most applicable protocol for use with development of these types of projects represents a key first step in the process.
 Selection of the appropriate protocol to use must involve assessment of the nature of the proposed ECMs.

-The Complex Industrial protocol is intended for projects that include:
+The Complex Industrial and Energy Supply protocol is intended for projects that include:

-- Installation of new technology types or capacities, including new utility generation technologies for example, major changes to plant configuration requiring controls modifications - Installation of ECMs with variable and/or unpredictable loads for example, refrigeration plant
+- Installation of new technology types or capacities, including new utility generation technologies for example, major changes to plant configuration requiring controls modifications, or pipework insulation upgrades - Installation of ECMs with variable and/or unpredictable loads for example, refrigeration plant

-The Targeted Industrial protocol is intended for:
+The Targeted Industrial and Energy Supply protocol is intended for: